kwu22-ece/Sillytastic-Working-Challenge/qualifier/README.md

 **No hardware may be written by human users.
 This will be confirmed with the submitted AI logs.**

-To successfully complete this phase, your GenAI-assisted Trojan must feature:
+To successfully complete this phase, your GenAI-assisted security modification must feature:
 - **A Trigger:** A specific sequence of events or data that activates the modification..
 - **A Payload:** The controlled action performed once triggered.
 For example, emitting a designated test value over the SPI MISO line, temporarily altering a non-production test parameter, or predictably modifying designated test output data.